Position Title: Development Manager

 Hours: 1.0 Full Time Equivalent, Exempt Position (40 hours/week)

-Compensation: $51,850 – $63,827, plus benefits: 90% employer-paid medical, dental, vision insurance, 401K plan with employer contribution, transit subsidy, cell phone credit, paid professional development opportunities, paid time off starting at three weeks per year, 14 paid holidays annually, and flexible family-friendly schedule.
+Compensation: $51,850 – $63,827, plus benefits: 90% employer-paid medical, dental, vision insurance, 401K plan with employer contribution, transit subsidy, work from home stipend, paid professional development opportunities, paid time off starting at three weeks per year, up to 14 paid holidays annually, and flexible family-friendly schedule.

 APANO Communities United Fund unites Asians and Pacific Islanders to build power, develop leaders, and advance equity through organizing, advocacy, community development, and cultural work.
 We envision a just world where Asians and Pacific Islanders and communities who share our aspirations and struggles have the power, resources, and voice to determine our own futures, and where we work in solidarity to drive political, social, economic, and cultural change.
 APANO CUF is a 501(c)(3) organization with an annual budget of $4 million, and works closely with its affiliate 501(c)(4) organization, APANO, with an annual budget of $250,000.
 The Development Manager would support fundraising for both entities.